eventide-examples/account-basics/README.md

 ## Production Readiness

-This is not a production-ready implementation.
-It's a basic introduction.

-It doesn't demonstrate protections for idempotence and concurrency.
+This basic introduction doesn't demonstrate protections for idempotence and concurrency.
+Without these considerations, this service isn't production-ready.

-For an example that is more representative of production-ready evented autonomous service implementation, see: [https://github.com/eventide-examples/account-component](https://github.com/eventide-examples/account-component).
+For an example that is more representative of production-ready evented autonomous service implementation, including testing, client library implementation, and collaboration with external services, see: [https://github.com/eventide-examples/account-component](https://github.com/eventide-examples/account-component).